slashdash123/Task-6/README.md

    	LED 3: turns on 3 seconds after the start of the period and stays turned on until the end of the period LED 4: turns on 4 seconds after the start of the period and stays turned on until the end of the period

-Tools used: STM32F429I discovery board (Cortex M4), breadboard, wires, Kingbright 10-segment LED bar graph array
+Tools used: STM32F429I discovery board (Cortex M4), breadboard, wires, resistor, Kingbright 10-segment LED bar graph array